 Artificial Intelligence (AI) is impacting all aspects of global economy including financial services.
 For example, in (McWaters and Galaski 2018), the study surveys the impact of AI on capital markets, market infrastructure, deposits and lending, insurance, payments and investment management.
-It finds that AI is leading to changes in operations at financial companies providing new opportunities to innovate on services and collaborate on data.
-But these companies also need to do more.
-They need to engage workforce who have concerns about job security and quality of automated decisions made.
-Further, companies need to look at new ways to stay competitive since their traditional business models may be disrupted.
+It finds that AI is leading to change in operations at financial companies providing new opportunities to innovate on services, collaborate on data, but they need to engage workforce and look at new ways to stay competitive.